Generating a qlogin User Token File

 Enable3rdPartyJobsFromQCommand global parameter to 1.
 The default value is 0, which means there is no authentication.
 If this global parameter is set to 1, RMAN jobs must specify the path to the qlogin user token file by means of the RMAN

 --cv-token-file parameter.
-For more information on required and optional agentless parameters for RMAN jobs, see SBT Parameters for RMAN Jobs.
+For more information about required and optional agentless parameters for RMAN jobs, see SBT Parameters for RMAN Jobs.

 - Log on to the backup host with a user ID that has privileges to execute backup and restore operations on the Oracle instance.